President’s Volunteer Service Awards (PVSA)

-A student’s attendance at regular meetings or participation in field trips, such as a Girl Scout meeting or Boy Scout field trip, do not count as volunteer hours.
-However, service projects or charitable work done through one of these organizations, such as a youth group visit to a nursing home, can be counted.
+A student’s attendance at regular meetings or participation in events of an organization that he/she is a member of, such as a Girl Scout meeting or 4H field trip, are part of being a member of that organization but do not count as volunteer hours.
+However, service projects or charitable work done through one of these organizations, such as a youth group visit to a nursing home or Boy Scouts cleaning up a park, can be counted.

 Hours spent on fundraising activities for a member’s own organization cannot be counted as service.
 For example, time spent earning money through the sale of Boy Scout popcorn, Girl scout cookies, honor society pizza day, etc., cannot be counted as community service.
 However, efforts expended to raise money for another charitable organization, such as a carwash or lemonade stand to raise funds for the animal shelter or cancer society, could be counted.

 For more information or questions on the PVSA, contact the Compass awards administrator at firstname.lastname@example.org.